fast-hold/backbiter/README.md

-# backbiter
+# backbiter anti xor cheat engine
 ## backbiter.online

 Thanks for visiting [backbiter.online](https://www.backbiter.online)!

-This engine provides both gamers, developers, demo editors (and/or])[xor] a quick overview of all the possible elements, obects, name spaces.
+This engine provides both gamers, developers, demo editors (and/or])[xor] a quick overview of all the possible elements, obects, name spaces, or anything else.

 Our [latest release](https://backbiter.online/release/latest_demo_1) even provides its own tail -f fuel!
 1. full flow-controll with its 100% rebuild core.